pymupdf/RAG/country-capitals/README.md

-# Demonstration of an ARG Chatbot Using PyMuPDF
+# Demonstration of an RAG Chatbot Using PyMuPDF

 This script starts an OpenAI RAG (Retrieval Augmented Generation) chatbot.